PhantomInsights/mexican-government-report/README.md

 ## Conclusion

-In previous projects I have used some `NLP`  workflows, such as tokenizing words and sentences, but this time I wanted to do something a bit more complex.
+In previous projects, I have used some `NLP`  workflows, such as tokenizing words and sentences, but this time I wanted to do something a bit more complex.

 I learned several new things and their best practices.
 This new knowledge will come in handy for future projects.